 But their day would start off with a 1-hour meeting with me…the first day’s meeting actually would last 2-3 hours.

-And I made sure that they kept great notes during their “tours” & I would always answer every question they had.
+And I ensured that they kept great notes during their “tours” & I would always answer every question they had.

-It was, truly, one of the greatest opportunities I had during my entire career to truly help shape the future leaders of our business.
+It was, truly, one of the greatest opportunities I had during my entire career to actually help shape the future leaders of our business.

 And, of course, I took the opportunity to discuss many of my “business, people management & customer service” beliefs & philosophies with them.

-But every group I hosted…without fail…was composed entirely of energetic, hungry-to-learn, thirsting-for-knowledge individuals.
+And every single group I hosted…without fail…was composed entirely of energetic, hungry-to-learn, thirsting-for-knowledge individuals.

 I was absolutely amazed that I never came across a single individual who was 100% committed, who wasn’t totally into it.